Buying a new set of darts requires many considerations. Choosing a set of flights on the other hand generally does not.

 Anatomy Of A Dart

-Any dart, no matter who it’s manufacturer is, can be broken down into four main components.
+Any dart, no matter who the manufacturer is, can be broken down into four main components.
 These are the tip, the barrel, the shaft, and of course the flight.

 Each piece or element carries out a particular function, and each one has the potential to affect the dart’s path through the air fundamentally.

 There are hundreds, if not thousands, of options on the market for each one of these components.
 Therefore, there exists an intricate interplay between these four variables, and it has a profound and immediate influence on a player’s accuracy, precision, consistency, and overall skill.

 Fundamentally understanding how each element affects the way your dart moves through the air is a big step towards becoming a better player.